bzhanglab/DeepRescore2/README.md

 ### Our DeepRescore2 environment
 - Windows 10 64bit.
 To meet the Docker Desktop requirements, the Windows system needs to be running Windows 10 Pro, Enterprise, or Home (18363+) as the operating system version.
 - Conda.
 We built three conda environments for AutoRT, pDeep3 and R, respectively, to meet the requirements of different environment verisons, e.g. tensorflow.

+### Computational Time
+- The computational time required by DeepRescore2 is dependent on various factors, such as the size of the dataset and the specific hardware configuration.
+- Due to the involvement of deep learning models, DeepRescore2 may require more computational time than traditional search engine + localization steps.
+- For the synthetic dataset, it took approximately 2 hours to complete the analysis using a Windows machine.
+- For the UCEC TMT dataset, the analysis required approximately 9 hours to complete using a Windows machine.